Biddybuggy/Biddybuggy/README.md

-This is a simple Python To-Do List code.
-Your tasks will disappear when you stop running the code.
+This is a simple Python to-do list code.
+You have to save your tasks manually, and the tasks that have been saved in the .json file will disappear if you save another group of tasks for some reason.
+I will try my best to solve that issue.